hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	sudo rbd map --pool rbd myimage --id admin --keyring /path/to/keyring sudo rbd map --pool rbd myimage --id admin --keyfile /path/to/file

-SHOW MAPPED BLOCK DEVICES
+######Show Mapped block devices

-To show block device images mapped to kernel modules with the rbd command, specify the showmapped option.
+To show block device images mapped to kernel modules with the `rbd` command, use the showmapped option.

 	rbd showmapped
 	UNMAPPING A BLOCK DEVICE

-To unmap a block device image with the rbd command, specify the unmap option and the device name (i.e., by convention the same as the block device image name).
+To unmap a block device image with the `rbd` command, use the unmap option and the device name.
+(By convention, the device name is the same as the block device image name).

 	sudo rbd unmap /dev/rbd/{poolname}/{imagename}